JavaZakariae/Linux-commands/README.md

 - To create multiple directories ```mkdir -p dir1/dir2{dir3-1,dir3-2,dir3-3}/dir{1..31}```, every dir3-x will contains 31 directories.
 - Show directory content as a tree datastructure:  ```tree```

-## Removing directories, rm and rmdir commands
+## Removing directories rm and rmdir commands
 - To remove directories: ```rmdir dir1 dir2``` (rmdir removes only directories, no file will be deleted, and it will works only if the directories are empty).
 - To remove directories: ```rm -r dir1```, or ```rm -R dir1```.
 For files no need to the ```-r``` option, ```-r``` for recursive operations.
 - To get confirmation before deleting the contents: ```rm -r -i dir1```
 - Force removal ```-f```: ```rm -rf dir1```
 - Verbose option ```-v```: ```rm -rv dir1```, to print the flow of the deletion process.

-## Copying, moving and renaiming files and directories
+## Copying moving and renaiming files and directories
 - To copy file content from one file to another: ```cp a.txt b.txt```, if ```b.txt``` doesn't exist, a new file will be created, if it already exists, the file will be overwritten. ```cp a.txt home/anotherDirectory/c.txt``` to copy content to another destination.
 - To copy files to directories: ```cp a.txt b.txt c.txt home/anotherDirectory/d.txt```, to copy all files ```cp dir1/* dir2```
 - To copy total diretory: ```cp -r dir1 dir2```, the content of ```dir1``` will be copied to ```dir2```
 - Renaiming a file: ```mv a.txt b.txt```, to rename a directory ```mv dir1 dir2```, if ```dir2``` already exists, ```dir1``` wil be moved inside ```dir2```
 - Moving files from one directory to another: ```mv dir1/* dir2```, ```mv a.txt b.txt dir2```

-## Creation of files using cat, touch, gedit and vi
+## Creation of files using cat touch gedit and vi
 - Using the cat command: ```cat > a.txt```, a possibility to write content on the a.txt file, ctrl+c to save and exit, if the file is already available, the data will be overwritten, to perform append operation, ```cat >> a.txt```
 - Using the touch command: ```touch b.txt```, a new empty file will be created, if the file is already available, the data will be not be overwritten, only the last date of modification will be modified.
 - Using the gedit command: ```gedit c.txt```, ctr+s to save, ctrl+q to quit the graphical editor.
 - Using vi editor: ```gedit d.txt```, press i to enter the insert mode, press esc key, :wq to save and quit the editor. vim is an advanced version of the vi editor.

-## View files contents using cat, tac, rev, head and tail
+## View files contents using cat tac rev head and tail
 - View content using cat command:  ```cat < a.txt```, where ```<``` symbol is optional. ```-n``` option to display line numbers, ```-n``` to skip blank lines numbering. ```cat a.txt b.txt``` will print the content of the two passed files.
 - Create and add content to a file: ```cat > a.txt```, ```added content```, ```ctrl+d``` to exit the editing section.```>>``` for append operation.
 - Copy content from one file to another using cat command: ```cat a.txt >> b.txt```, using ```>``` will overwrite the content of the b.txt file.